DataAccessor

 Section titled “Caching”DataAccessor uses internal caching for path resolution, so repeated calls with the same path are fast:

-// First call parses path$value1 = $accessor->get('user.profile.name');
+// First call parses the path$value1 = $accessor->get('user.profile.name');

-// Subsequent calls use cached path (fast)$value2 = $accessor->get('user.profile.name');Code Examples
+// Subsequent calls with cached path (fast)$value2 = $accessor->get('user.profile.name');Code Examples

 Section titled “Code Examples”The following working examples demonstrate DataAccessor in action:

-- Basic Usage - Complete example showing dot-notation, wildcards, and default values
+- Basic Usage - Complete example showing dot-notation, wildcards and default values

 - Structure Introspection - Examples of analyzing data structure with type information